andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_08_GroupAnalysis.rst

 The previous tutorials have focused on preparing the data for a group analysis: First, the data was preprocessed using recon-all, with different structural measurements calculated at each vertex; and second, we created an FSGD file and a contrast file indicating which groups we want to compare against each other.

 If you recall from a previous tutorial, I recommended using the ``qcache`` option when running recon-all.
 This will generate thickness, volume, and curvature maps at several different smoothing sizes, such as 0mm, 10mm, and 25mm full-width half-maximum kernels.
 One of the benefits of surface-based analysis is that you can use much larger smoothing kernels than you can in volumetric-based analyses, because there is no risk of smoothing across gyri.
-When you run the group analysis you can choose among any of these smoothing sizes.
+When you run the group analysis you can choose among any of the following smoothing sizes:

 .. figure:: 08_Qcache_Output.png